 Partnering with Emirates Wildlife society – World Wildlife Fund

-Gulftainer has been supporting the EWS-WWF in their Marine Turtle Conservation Project for the past three years and has been delighted with how informative and interactive the programme has been.
-Read here how the group prepared the Turtles for participation in the project:
+Gulftainer supported the EWS-WWF in their Marine Turtle Conservation Project for the past years and has been delighted with how informative and interactive the programme has been.

-Our Marine Turtle Conservation Project seeks to preserve and protect the beautiful Hawksbill turtle.
+The Marine Turtle Conservation Project seeks to preserve and protect the beautiful Hawksbill turtle.
 So far, we have completed our aim of tagging a total of 75 turtles over three years.
 The first ever turtle in April 2010, named Helia, travelled across the Gulf to Saudi Arabia to her foraging/feeding grounds.
 She had remained there ever since and was still sending us signals a staggering 1125 days later - an amazing feat considering the life-span of a transmitter lasts on average around six months!
-If you want to know more about Helia and her journey, click here.

 - DO keep your distance if you see any turtles on a beach, and don’t shine any light on them, as this irritates them.

 - DON'T leave litter on the beach, as turtles sometimes mistake trash for food (jellyfish).

 - DON'T drive on sandy beaches, which could crush turtle eggs and scare turtles away.

 - DO make sure you are extra vigilant when riding jet skis or boats during these months, as turtles swim in shallow waters, making them vulnerable to being hit.

 As Corporate Members, our ongoing commitment and support is helping EWS-WWF to ensure a sustainable future for the UAE, addressing biodiversity conservation needs, environmental education gaps, and contributing to lowering the ecological footprint.

 Gulftainer head office has gone into partnership with the Sharjah based Bee'ah